-After the posting of the Base Residual Auction results, the Price Responsive Demand Credit Rate used for on-going credit requirements for price responsive demand committed in the Base Residual Auction or to the FRR Alternative prior to the Base Residual Auction, shall be the (greater of (i) \$20/MW-day, (ii) 0.2 times the Capacity Performance Resource Clearing Price in such auction for the LDA where the PRD load is located, or (iii) the lesser of (a) 0.5 times Net CONE for the modeled LDA where the price responsive demand resides or (b) 1.5 times Net CONE (stated in installed capacity terms as \$/MW-day) for the modeled LDA where the price responsive demand resides or (b) 1.5 times Net CONE (stated in installed capacity terms as \$/MW-day) for the modeled LDA where the price for such modeled LDA) times the number of days in the Delivery Year.
+After the posting of the Base Residual Auction results, the Price Responsive Demand Credit Rate used for on-going credit requirements for price responsive demand committed in the Base Residual Auction or to the FRR Alternative prior to the Base Residual Auction, shall be the (greater of (i) \$20/MW-day, (ii) 0.2 times the Capacity Performance Resource Clearing Price in such auction for the LDA where the PRD load is located, or (iii) the lesser of (a) 0.5 times Net CONE for the modeled LDA where the price responsive demand resides or (b) 1.5 times Net CONE (stated in installed capacity terms as \$/MW-day) for the modeled LDA where the price responsive demand resides minus the Capacity Performance Resource Clearing Price for such modeled LDA)times the number of days in the Delivery Year.
 If the price responsive demand does not reside in a modeled LDA, the RTO Net CONE will be used in the determination of the Price Responsive Demand Credit Rate.